Code-Nat/Basic_programming_C/README.md

-# Matala1-Basic_programming
+# Basic programming with C
-Matala 1 from basic programming
+Sumbit here projects done for class of basic pogreaming in C